vossisboss/tutorial-series/create-portfolio-page.md

-# Add a portfolio page
+# Create a portfolio page

 A portfolio page is a web page that has your resume or Curriculum Vitae (CV).
 The page gives potential employers access to your work experience.

 This tutorial shows you how to add a portfolio page to your portfolio site using the Wagtail StreamField.

-First, let's explain what StreamField is and why it was developed.
+First, let's explain what StreamField is.

 ## What is StreamField?

-The primary reason for introducing StreamField in Wagtail is to address the tension between structured content and editorial flexibility in content management.
+The reason for developing StreamField is to address the tension between structured content and editorial flexibility in content management.

 In traditional content management systems, there's often a compromise between structured content and giving editors the freedom to create flexible layouts.
 Traditional solutions often relied on rich text fields to accommodate the need for more flexible and versatile content.
 Rich text field helps by allowing editors to use a WYSIWYG editor for formatting.
 However, rich text fields have limitations.
 These limitations include the loss of semantic value and issues with browser-based editors.

-On the other hand, StreamField gives editors more flexibility and addresses the limitations of rich text fields.
+StreamField gives editors more flexibility and addresses the limitations of rich text fields.
 StreamField is a versatile content management solution that treats content as a sequence of blocks.
 Each block represents different content types like paragraphs, images, and maps.
 Editors can arrange and customize these blocks to create complex and flexible layouts.
-Also, StreamField is designed to capture the semantic meaning of different content types.
+Also, StreamField can capture the semantic meaning of different content types.

 ## Create reusable custom blocks